edgarcerecerez/ai-fitness-coach/docs/phase-7.1-withings-foundation-technical.md

 - [ ] Check security audit logs

 ## Monitoring & Alerting

+❌ **NOT IMPLEMENTED** - Monitoring and alerting system not implemented

+**Deviation**: No monitoring, metrics collection, or alerting system was implemented as part of this phase.

 ### Key Metrics
 - Connection success rate (target: >90%)